Tiny-Orange-Labs/citruscore/README.md

 -   charts
 -   accessibility

-thats pretty boring and just reduces down development speed so I am creating this gigantic overengineering boilerplate.
+thats pretty boring and just reduces development speed so I am creating this gigantic overengineered boilerplate.
 This abomination includes:

 -   hapi
 -   a ton lot of hapi plugins